goadesign/goa/DESIGN_PRINCIPLES.md

 The service endpoints are described using `Endpoint`.
 This function defines the endpoint request and response types.
 It may also list an arbitrary number of error responses.
 An error response has a name and optionally a type.
-If the `Endpoint` DSL omits the response type then the service default type is used instead.
-The built-in type `Empty` denotes an empty response (no response body in HTTP, Empty message in gRPC).
+Omitting the request or response type has the same effect as using the built-int type `Empty` which maps to an empty body in HTTP and to the `Empty` message in gRPC.

 ```go
     Endpoint("update", func() {